greenelab/deep-review/all-sections.md

 deep learning both because of the large amount of high-dimensional data available and the complexity of the question being asked.
-However, what is perhaps the most promising piece of work in this space [@EMDwvRGb] is more a proof of concept than a real-world hypothesis-generation tool; notably, deep learning was used to predict drug indications but not for the actual repositioning.
-At present, some of the most popular state-of-the-art methods for signature-based drug repurposing [@cQAldRdg] do not use predictive modelling.
-While this might change in the future, we believe that a mature and production-ready framework where deep learning is directly applied to the problem of drug repositioning is currently missing.
+However, what is perhaps the most promising piece of work in this space [@EMDwvRGb] is more of a proof of concept than a real-world hypothesis-generation tool; notably, deep learning was used to predict drug indications but not for the actual repositioning.
+At present, some of the most popular state-of-the-art methods for signature-based drug repurposing [@cQAldRdg] do not use predictive modeling.
+A mature and production-ready
+framework for drug repositioning via deep learning is currently missing.

 ### Drug development